 \section{Summary}

-In this paper: \begin{itemize} \item[--] We have shown that the solution of the fractional tempered B-S equation is equal to the fair price of European option with respect to $\mathbb{Q}$ in tsB-S model. \item[--] We have introduced a weighted numerical scheme for this equation.
-It allows us to approximate the fair price of European call options in the tsB-S model. \item[--] We have given conditions under which the discrete scheme is stable and convergent. \item[--] We discussed the problem of optimal discretization parameter $\theta$ in dependence of subdiffusion parameter $\alpha$ with parameter of temperation $\lambda$. \item[--] We have presented some numerical examples to illustrate the introduced theory. \end{itemize} We believe that the numerical techniques presented in this paper can successfully be repeated for other fractional diffusion-type problems.
+In this paper: \begin{itemize} \item[--] We have shown that the solution of the fractional tempered B-S equation is equal to the fair price of the European option with respect to $\mathbb{Q}$ in the tsB-S model. \item[--] We have introduced a weighted numerical scheme for this equation.
+It allows us to approximate the fair price of European call options in the tsB-S model. \item[--] We have given conditions under which the discrete scheme is stable and convergent. \item[--] We have discussed the problem of the optimal discretization parameter $\theta$ in dependence of the subdiffusion parameter $\alpha$ with tempering parameter $\lambda$. \item[--] We have presented some numerical examples to illustrate the introduced theory. \end{itemize} We believe that the numerical techniques presented in this paper can be successfully repeated for other fractional diffusion-type problems.